lfnothias/IODA_MassSpec/README.md

 4. Run the IODA experiments on the mass spectrometer.

-## Running on your own data with Binder
+# Running IODA on the cloud with Binder

+Note that this a temporary web-instance.
+Nothing will be saved on the server.
+Download all required results.

 **Interactive interface with Binder-GESIS [First choice]**